cobisja/symfony-remote-login-tutorial/README.md

     }
 }
 ```
-As you can see, the provider call the request `POST /login` every time Symfony requires to refresh the session user.
+As you can see, the provider invokes the request `POST /login` every time Symfony requires to refresh the session user.

-Finally you have to set up a couple of things in the `security.yaml` in order to tell Symfony to use the custom authenticator and
+Finally, you have to set up a couple of things in the `security.yaml` in order to tell Symfony to use the custom authenticator and
 the custom user provider:

 * Set the custom provider: